elementary-Inc/blog/_posts/2023/2023-09-04-os-7-1-available-now.md

  Another half dozen bug fixes landed in our Window Manager thanks to [Leo](https://github.com/lenemter), including several related to workspaces.

-## Portals

-Another big part of our consent story with apps are Portals.
-Portals keep apps isolated from your private data and ensure that apps ask before making changes to the system or using features that could become intrusive.
-This month [Leonhard](https://github.com/leolost2605) and [Gustavo](https://github.com/marukesu) implemented the Background &amp; Autostart Portal which alerts you when apps are running in the background and makes sure that apps ask your permission before they can automatically start up when you turn on your device.
-There's still a good amount of work to do on our background apps story, but this sets the foundation.

-And thanks to the hard work of [Marco](https://github.com/marbetschar) and [Gustavo](https://github.com/Marukesu) our Portals—things like the app chooser and access dialogs—have now been ported to GTK 4!

-[Leonhard](https://github.com/leolost2605) fixed an issue where apps using the new Background &amp; Autostart portal might repeatedly try to add themselves to autostart even when you'd previously disabled them.

 ## Notifications